What's The Difference Between a Recruiter and a Talent Advisor?

 Talent Advisors don’t just stop at filling a role.
 They work closely with HR Managers and demonstrate skills that will have a positive effect on their business.
 This is especially the case when looking at retention figures and how a Talent Advisor can be a key player in saving a company a chunk of hard-earned cash.
 Dr John Sullivan further emphasised the importance of workforce planning saying “In order to understand future needs, advisors must become experts in workforce planning and on advising managers on upcoming talent problems and opportunities.”

-Be a Talent Advisor
+Become a trusted Talent Advisor

 Learn the insights and strategies needed to earn the trust of Hiring Managers.